glandium/git-cinnabar/README.md

   If you want to build git along the helper, you can run `make git`.

-  If you have a non-standard Python installation location (for example if you are on macOS and have installed it using homebrew) you need to pass `--with-python=/path/to/python` to the configure script or set the `PYTHON_PATH` environment variable to your Python installation path when using make to build the helper.

 Experimental support for python 3.x:
 ------------------------------------